elseboy/the-algorithm/python-alg/common/Note.md

 2. Best time to but and sell stock I

    Assume the first element is min price, then loop the rest to compare, if it is smaller, then update min price to current, do minus if the current price is bigger than min price.

+3. Pass
+4. Use a map to map the num and its' index, then check if it is duplicated in the map and its' index minus duplicate to make sure it is  smaller than k.